 Selling your goods to customers in the United States can represent a huge growth opportunity for your business.
-After all, the U.S. economy remains the largest of all countries, representing 25% of the gross world product.
-Last year, the U.S. was the world’s second largest importer after the European Union, importing a total of $2.7 trillion in goods and services.
+After all, the U.S. economy remains the second largest of all countries, representing 16% of the global gross domestic product.
+In 2020, the U.S. imported a total of $253.9 billion in goods and services.

 However, doing business with buyers in the United States can be challenging.
 The U.S. is a huge country with a complex web of tariffs, taxes and requirements that are specific to different states.
 The American way of communicating and doing business may also be very different from your country’s cultural traits.

 Below are a few insights on how to successfully break into the U.S. market.
-The first tip may be the most important: have a buyer, agent or distributor in the U.S. who values your product and can help you navigate the country’s rules and business practices.
+First and foremost, you’ll need an agent or distributor in the U.S. who values your product and can help you navigate the country’s rules and business practices.

 Have a Trusted Partner in the U.S.